 Back in 1091, Malta was mainly populated by Muslims.
 Christians were considered “second rate” kind of people and they had no right to own property.
 That disturbed Pope Urban II who sent a reputable Norwegian general and his army of Crusaders to the island.

 Although the Knights of the Cross were used to battles, in Malta they were supposed to deal with the situation in a non-violent way.
 Therefore, the Norwegian man bought off all land from the Muslims, paying them several times what it was worth.
 Left with no place to live and enough money to start a new life, the followers of Islam moved to Africa, settling in Morocco and Libya.
 Christians bought cheaply the newly freed land and started working it.
 To this day Malta is a Catholic country and its population is quite religious.

 The army of Crusaders stayed on the island to keep things in order.
 Probably, most of them married Maltese women.
 “Poor guys” – said my tour guide, his voice heavy with sorrow.
 Norwegians were skilled in shipbuilding and they loved fishing.
 For this reason, they started making boats, just as they did back in their homeland.
 However, when they tried to hammer together all the wooden pieces, they would crack.
 The timber on the island was a lot softer than the one they had up North.
 So the Maltese people showed Norwegians how to build their boats, laying one wooden strip on top of another.
 The foreigners adopted the local technique, but they kept the Norwegian design.
-To this day Maltese vessels look identical to the ones found in Scandinavia.
+Nowadays, Maltese vessels look identical to the ones found in Scandinavia.

 After sharing this lovely story, my tour guide had to go as his wife was waiting for him.
-“Is she local”- I asked.
+“Is she local?”- I asked.
 He nodded.
-“Poor you” – I said apologetically and we parted with a smile.
+“Poor you.” – I said apologetically and we parted with a smile.